Royal Scots Navy: Further reading

-The most accessible work on the Old Scots Navy and Scots naval matters, prior to 1649, is N. A. M. Rodger, The Safeguard of the Sea (1997), which provides extensive coverage in context, particularly for the Wars of Independence and the reign of James IV.
+The most accessible work on the Old Scots Navy and Scots naval matters, before 1649, is N. A. M. Rodger, The Safeguard of the Sea (1997), which provides extensive coverage in context, particularly for the Wars of Independence and the reign of James IV.
 The bibliography provided by Rodger is considerable, and includes works on the Early and High Medieval periods.
 The second volume of Rodger's history, The Command of the Ocean (2004), offers comparatively little coverage of Scotland.

 Norman Macdougall, James IV (1989) is the standard life of the king most important to the history of the Royal Scots Navy, and does not stint on naval coverage.
 Works such as R. Andrew McDonald, The Kingdom of the Isles (1997), Colm McNamee, The Wars of the Bruces (1998), and Sean Duffy, Robert the Bruce's Irish Wars (2002), may be helpful to expand the context provided by Rodger.

-Jamie Cameron's James V (1998) adds detail from published and manuscript sources to the stories of the king's voyages, and gives detailed analysis of their historic context.
+Jamie Cameron's James V (1998) adds detail from published and manuscript sources to the stories of the king's voyages and gives a detailed analysis of their historical context.